youngmp/strongcoupling/README.md

 As long as your computer has the packages listed above and they are installed using Python 3.7, the StrongCoupling script should run.

-I will not release the StrongCoupling script as an installable package simply because I do not have to time to maintain and track version releases for distribution platforms such as anaconda, pip, and apt.
-Worst case scenario, ``yarrr matey'' a Windows 10 virutal machine and install everything using anaconda.
+I have no immediate plans to release the StrongCoupling script as an installable package simply because I do not have to time to maintain and track version releases for distribution platforms such as anaconda, pip, and apt.

 Note that in Ubuntu a virtual environment should be used to run the StrongCoupling script.
 Ubuntu uses Python 3.6 by default and does not like it when the default is changed to Python 3.7.

+# Reproduce Figures

+To reproduce the figures in Park and Wilson 2020, run

+   $ generate_figures.py

+in the examples directory.
+This file will call the complex Ginzburg-Landau (CGL) model file (CGL.py) and the thalamic model file (Thalamic.py) and generate the figure files.
+It will take a while to run, and will use 4 cores by default!
+Make sure to edit the keyword arguments (documented in the StrongCoupling section below) if you wish to use more or less cores.

 # Set up a Model